sarsky/Mozzie/docs/source/PixhawkSetup.rst

 Pixhawk Wiring
 ^^^^^^^^^^^^^^

-As described in the Avionics Assembly section the Pixhawk wiring should be connected as per the following schematic:
+As described in the Avionics Assembly section, the Pixhawk wiring should be connected as per the following schematic:

 .. image:: images/PXH_Wiring_SM.jpg
         :target: images/PXH_wiring.jpg

 ..
 Tip::
-  Further more detailed wiring information specifically for the Pixhawk can be found on the Ardupilot documentation pages here: `Pixhawk Wiring <http://ardupilot.org/plane/docs/common-pixhawk-wiring-and-quick-start.html>`_
+  Further, more detailed wiring information specifically for the Pixhawk, can be found on the Ardupilot documentation pages here: `Pixhawk Wiring <http://ardupilot.org/plane/docs/common-pixhawk-wiring-and-quick-start.html>`_

 ..
 Note::